7 important questions about Geo-blocking

 - Sale of goods without physical delivery

 A consumer wants to purchase a product at a trader who doesn’t deliver to his place of residence.
-As long as the consumer organises the receipt of the product (e.g. by assigning a company or picking it up himself), the trader has to sell it to him under the same conditions as to his local customers.
+The trader must sell him the desired product at the same conditions as a local customer if:

 - Sale of electronically supplied services